 Privacy has always been a major concern about personality tests.
-The tests ask for disclosure of what many consider to be the private sphere surrounding a person, a person's 'backstage' area, the parts of an individual's life that employers have no right to know (see DeArmond 2012).
-For example, the original MMPI asked many odd and intrusive true-false questions, such as

-"I have never indulged in any unusual sex practices"

-"I have difficulty in starting or holding my bowel movements."

-Alarm over these sorts of intrusive questions resulted in a two-year investigation by a Senate Subcommittee in the US Congress in 1964 and 1965.
-The Subcommittee reviewed personality tests used on government employees, and discovered true-false test items that included and much more along similar lines (Creech 1965).
+The tests ask for disclosure of what many consider to be the private sphere surrounding a person-a person's "backstage" area, or the parts of an individual's life that employers have no right to know (see DeArmond 2012).
+For example, the original MMPI asked many odd and intrusive true-false questions, such as: "I have never indulged in any unusual sex practices," and "I have difficulty in starting or holding my bowel movements."
+Alarm over these sorts of intrusive questions resulted in a two-year investigation by a US Senate subcommittee in 1964 and 1965.
+The subcommittee reviewed personality tests used on government employees and discovered true-false test items that included "Christ performed miracles," "Many of my dreams are about sex matters," and much more along similar lines (Creech 1966).
 The tests effectively ask applicants to disclose features that employers are not legally (in many countries) or ethically (we would argue) allowed to ask, questions that reveal gender preference, religious identification, and so on.
-Even apart from such disclosure issues, the tests just seem to pry too deeply into what one normally deems part of the private sphere surrounding a person.
-The investigation led to 35 congressmen signing a bill in 1965 that would have made the MMPI illegal to use in screening for federal jobs, but the bill failed to pass.
+Even apart from such disclosure issues, the tests just seem to pry too deeply into what one normally deems to be part of the private sphere surrounding a person.
+The investigation led to 35 members of Congress co-sponsoring a bill in 1965 that would have made the MMPI illegal to use in screening for federal jobs, but the bill failed to pass.